The Flock, Peacock & the Dark Horse in society

 These types of people can be found in many different fields, yet tend to stick to positions that require one person to represent something to the general public.
 The public familiarize themselves with such people, and working with them helps reach the public.
 These people are amplifiers and help create a ripple effect, having a natural ability to shine a light on certain concerns or topics at hand.

 These people won’t usually be innovators or creators.
 They tend to use techniques that are bulletproof and that they can rely on.
 This allows them to focus their energy towards doing what they do best, by using tools and concepts which may not necessarily be innovative, but are safe to them.

 The peacock and the flock have a certain bond with one another.
 Those that find themselves under this category, are highly dependable on the flock.
-Without the flock the spotlight diminishes.
+Without the flock, the spotlight diminishes.
 For those that have built a career on their natural ability to connect to the public, it is essential for them to keep up with their audience.
-One of the biggest struggles for such people is that their lives and work is not only admired and looked up at by the public, but is also criticized and personally attacked.
+One of the biggest struggles for such people is that their lives and work are not only admired and looked up at by the public but is also criticized and personally attacked.
 The price for the spotlight is that everyone who shines that light, will have a personal say on who they shine that spotlight on.

 The Dark Horse

-Those that fall under this category are people who seem to be living in what one may call, a parallel reality to everyone else.
+Those that fall under this category are people who seem to be living in what one may call, parallel reality to everyone else.
 They are innovators and creators; they are self-driven, motivated by self-discovery and find no value in public opinion towards them or their lives.
 These people choose to discover a new path rather than to walk on a path that has been created by others.
 They distance themselves from the rest as they see things on a completely different tangent.

 In contrast to the flock and the peacock, who seem to have a connection, the dark horse is isolated.
 This is not because they are banished by the rest, but because they choose to search for things within, and in doing so, block out everything and everyone from the outside that do not contribute to their goals.